umgbhalla/starred/README.md

 ## Lua

+- [emilazy/mpv-notify-send](https://github.com/emilazy/mpv-notify-send) - A Lua script for mpv to send notifications with notify-send(1).
 - [Gbox4/dotfiles](https://github.com/Gbox4/dotfiles) - dotfiles for arch config
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
 Supports all your favourite languages.
 - [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) - Neovim plugin with collection of minimal, independent, and fast Lua modules dedicated to improve Neovim (version 0.5 and higher) experience